Yuanjunh/chatRoom/README.md

 Functions
 ======
-- Enter into the chat room with a name;
+- Enter into the chat room with a name
-- receive all users' messages;
+- receive all users' messages
-- post messages;
+- post messages
-- system notifications when someone left;
+- system notifications when someone left
-- show messages' timestamp;
+- show messages' timestamp
 - dynamically updated;
 - load previous records when the same user re-enters the room;